New York man loses mother, brother to coronavirus within 24 hours

 Hospitals were becoming increasingly overwhelmed by patients with COVID-19, the highly contagious disease caused by the coronavirus.

-Torres, 49, works in information technology at Columbia University Irving Medical Center and his wife, Chantal, in administration at White Plains Hospital.
-They contacted their friends in the healthcare field to help locate his mother.
+Torres, 49, works in information technology at Columbia University Irving Medical Center, and his wife, Chantal, works in administration at White Plains Hospital.
+They contacted their friends in the health care field to help find his mother.

 "On April 2, we were finally able to find her," Torres said.

-His mother and brother were both in the emergency department at separate hospitals, which restricted visitors.
+His mother and his brother were in the emergency departments at separate hospitals, which restricted visitors.

 "That's one of the challenges, that visitors aren't allowed and you can't be with your loved ones at one of the most difficult times," he said.